leram84/layer.Cake/README.md

 ### 2) Custom (Live)
 (I need more colors!)

 This setup will allow you to customize a bunch of stuff (Homepage, login, chat, miscellaneous, and Calendar) individually.
+It is identical to the default installation, you just have more colors you can set.
 1) Copy and paste the contents of [Custom.css](https://github.com/leram84/layer.Cake/blob/master/Live/Custom.css) to your CSS box in Organizr (Settings/Edit Colors/Gear Icon), and then edit the 32 colors with your own hex codes (though you will likely reuse many).
 2) Profit